freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/657eecb3b368badb3cc7fe4c.md

 <!--
 AUDIO REFERENCE:
-Sarah: Are you kidding?
-I go to at least one convention every year.
-It's the best moment of the year to me!
+Sarah: I go to at least one convention every year.
 -->

 # --description--

-The expression `at least` is used to indicate a minimum or lowest quantity or degree.
+The expression `at least` is used when you want to say the smallest amount or number of something is okay or enough.
+It's like saying "no less than this amount".

+For example, if you say, `I study English for at least 30 minutes every day`, it means you spend 30 minutes or more studying English daily, but never less than 30 minutes.

 # --fillInTheBlank--

 ## --sentence--

-`James: I didn't know you had these geeky interests.`

-`Sarah: Are you kidding?
-I go to _ _ one convention every year.
-It's the best moment of the year to me!`
+`I go to _ _ one convention every year.`

 ## --blanks--